Skyler Samuels: Career

 Samuels next appeared in the recurring role of Bonnie Lipton in the fourth season of the FX horror series American Horror Story.
 She co-starred with Mae Whitman and Bella Thorne in the high school comedy film The DUFF (2015).
 She played a leading role in season one of the Fox horror comedy series Scream Queens.
 (2017).
 Samuels appears in a recurring role as the three Frost sisters (the Stepford Cuckoos) in the X-Men-based Fox television series The Gifted.

 Samuels appeared in Meg 2: The Trench as Jess.

 Personal life

 Samuels studied marketing and intellectual property at Stanford University.
 Taking off a quarter to film Scream Queens, she returned to school in January 2016 and graduated in June 2016.
 She was a member of the Kappa Alpha Theta sorority.

 Around 2017-2018, Samuels began dating actor Lucas Till.
 In March 2024, Samuels said that they had married and were then residing in Till's hometown of Atlanta, Georgia.
 In May 2024, Samuels announced that they had welcomed their first child earlier that year.
+In December 2025, Samuels announced that they are expecting their second child.